“Only God can move mountains, but faith and prayer can move God.”

 28 Peradventure there shall lack five of the fifty righteous: wilt thou destroy all the city for lack of five?
 And he said, If I find there forty and five, I will not destroy it.

 29 And he spake unto him yet again, and said, Peradventure there shall be forty found there.
 And he said, I will not do it for forty’s sake.

 30 And he said unto him, Oh let not the Lord be angry, and I will speak: Peradventure there shall thirty be found there.
 And he said, I will not do it, if I find thirty there.

 31 And he said, Behold now, I have taken upon me to speak unto the Lord: Peradventure there shall be twenty found there.
 And he said, I will not destroy it for twenty’s sake.

 32 And he said, Oh let not the Lord be angry, and I will speak yet but this once: Peradventure ten shall be found there.
 And he said, I will not destroy it for ten’s sake.

 33 And the Lord went his way, as soon as he had left communing with Abraham: and Abraham returned unto his place.”

-We find Lot, Abraham’s nephew put himself in a really bad situation.
+We find Lot, Abraham’s nephew put himself in a terrible situation.
 Abraham had the faith to go to God and ask Him for big things.
-I don’t think that this was the first time Abraham talked to God in prayer.
-I am convinced that God knew Abraham on a first name basis, because we also find in the scriptures God was listening to Abraham.
+I don’t think this was the first time Abraham talked to God in prayer.
+I am convinced that God knew Abraham on a first name basis because we also find in the scriptures that God was listening to Abraham.
 Abraham was a man of prayer.